 Most blogging platforms will automatically input your page title into the meta title field and will pull the first 120 characters from your blog post as the meta description.

-I highly suggest editing these (at least the description!) and ensuring that your keyword is in both the meta title and meta description.
+This is fine and we’re even starting to see Google pull its own meta descriptions for articles, but regardless, I highly suggest editing these and ensuring that your keyword is in both the meta title and meta description in a natural way.

 As a WordPress user, I use the Yoast SEO app to easily make these edits on every page.

-If you aren’t sure what a slug is, it’s the part of the url that comes after your domain.
+If you aren’t sure what a slug is, it’s the part of the url that starts with the “/” and comes after your domain.

 Subheadings are the use of H2, H3, H4 tags and so forth.
 These should be used in hierarchal order as much as possible — Google knows that an H2 is more important than an H3 — and you should include your keyword WHEN IT MAKES SENSE.
 Again, overstuffing is a no-no.